arduino/docs-content/content/learn/09.edge-ai/04.eac4-practical-transition/content.md

 **Access the complete application note:** [Motor Anomaly Detection with the Arduino R4 WiFi](link-to-application-note)

-In Part 2 of the course, we will work with this project and similar ones, applying step by step everything learned in Part 1.

 ## Concept Review and Preparation for Part 2

 ### Part 1 Summary